About Singapore Changi Airport (SIN)

 A major aviation hub for South-east Asia, Singapore Changi Airport operates routes to 400 cities worldwide.
 Our guide to Singapore Changi Airport includes important contact details, as well as information regarding terminal facilities, public transport access and nearby accommodation options.

 Terminal 4 opened on 31 October 2017, and a fifth terminal is planned for 2020.
 Expansion of the airport's parking facilities is also taking place.

 Information counters can be found at several locations within the terminals.
 Help telephones and touch-screen information kiosks are also situated throughout the airport.
 Additionally, passengers can submit enquiries in advance through the airport's website.

-The East Coast Parkway toll road runs directly between the airport and Singapore city centre.
-Cash cards for the toll can be purchased from car hire companies at the airport.
-The total drive time to the airport from central Singapore is approximately 30 minutes, depending on traffic conditions.
+The East Coast Parkway runs directly between the airport and Singapore city centre.
+To ease congestion, the Electronic Road Pricing Scheme (ERP) is enforced and will deduct tolls from the In-Vehicle Unit (IU) fitted in every car including rental vehicles.
+Drivers need to insert a cash card which can be purchased at a bank branch, selected petrol stations and 7-Eleven outlets.
+The total drive time from the airport to city centre is approximately 30 minutes, depending on traffic conditions.

 Transfer between terminals:

 The free Skytrain service runs frequently between the terminals 1, 2 and 3.
 Travellators connect the terminals to the transit areas.

 For Terminal 4, there is a free bus shuttle connects terminal 4 with terminals 1, 2 and 3 round the clock.